 Check out our filing guides if you're preparing any of the forms listed above for detailed information on how to prepare and file the forms.
 We’re here to help!

 In addition to filing an eligible form, you must also satisfy one of these conditions that prove that you do not have the ability to pay the fees:

 Here is a snapshot of what 150% of the Federal Poverty Level looks like by household size:

 For some applicants, like those applying for U Visas, VAWA Green Cards, and Temporary Protected Status (TPS), these requirements are a bit looser.
 If you are a special immigrant juvenile, you do not have to provide proof of income with your fee waiver application.
 You can find more information about the eligibility requirements for fee waivers in the Form I-912 instructions.

 If you meet the eligibility requirements for a fee waiver and are ready to apply for immigration status, check out our detailed filing guides.
 We can help you prepare and file your application for fee-waiver-eligible apps like Citizenship by Naturalization with our free online tool.
-Click the button below to get started.

 Unlike a fee reduction, a USCIS fee waiver waives both the filing fee and the biometric fee.
 If USCIS approves your fee waiver application, you will pay a total of $0 for your application.
 Here are the steps to follow to apply for a fee waiver:

 To apply for a fee waiver, you must submit Form I-912, Request for Fee Waiver to USCIS, with the rest of your application packet, by mail.
 You cannot complete the request for a fee waiver online.
 USCIS will only accept the paper version of the form.
 You can find the most recent version of the form on USCIS's website.
 If you're applying as a family, each member applying must complete a Form I-912.